Codecademy/docs/content/ai/concepts/search-algorithms/terms/hill-climbing/hill-climbing.md

 ## Limitations

-The hill climbing algorithm has certain limitations to keep aware of:
+The hill climbing algorithm has certain limitations to keep in mind:

 - Local Optima: It may get stuck in local optima, suboptimal solutions that are better than their neighbors but worse than the global optimum.
-- Plateaus: It struggles to navigate flat regions or plateaus where there are no uphill moves.
+- Plateaus: It has difficulty navigating flat regions or plateaus where there are no uphill moves.
 - Multiple Peaks: It may miss the global optimum if the search space has multiple peaks or valleys.
-- Dependency on Initial Solution: The quality of the final solution can be highly dependent on the initial solution chosen.
+- Dependency on Initial solution: The quality of the final solution can be highly dependent on the initial solution chosen.

 ## Code Example